 Walt Disney World is arguably the ultimate destination for a big family holiday; the magic of the parks touches young and old alike.
-During the summer of 2016, my extended family of 19 made the journey to the Happiest Place on Earth to celebrate my grandparents’ 50th wedding anniversary, so I can safely say that I have experienced a Disney vacation in a large group and lived to tell the tale.
+During the summer of 2016, my extended family of 19 made the journey to the Most Magical Place on Earth to celebrate my grandparents' 50th wedding anniversary, so I can safely say that I have experienced a Disney vacation in a large group and lived to tell the tale.
 Our party consisted of 8 adults, 4 teens and 7 children aged between 4 and 11, so we were a wide mix of ages.
 Just imagine that family you see every trip with matching t-shirts, but without the matching t-shirts.

 For the designated planners out there who have been given the highly prestigious and important responsibility of organizing your big group Disney vacation, I'm going to offer my top survival tips to ensure you all come home as happy as you left.